 - Analytics: Appflow Analytics is a built-in analytics SDK tool that provides you with simple charts in real-time.
 It integrates with Android or iOS analytics to provide you with a full collection of data with which decisions are made.

-- Cohort analysis: Appflow.ai provides us with cohort analysis, which is a sort of behavioural analytics that demonstrates what specific users do on your app over time.
+- Cohort analysis: Appflow.ai provides us with cohort analysis, which is a sort of behavioral analytics that demonstrates what specific users do on your app over time.

 - Suggestions: Suggestions are one of the best standout features of Appflow.ai.
 This tool can assist you in lowering total expenditures while simultaneously upgrading your digital infrastructure.